garanaveen/deerbrooketx/community/internet.md

 ATT Fiber will probably become available some time soon.

-As of MAR2022, some people had luck with ATT.
+As of JUN2022, some areas in the community have ATT fiber available.
 Call and ask.

 https://www.att.com/internet/